Spelman College: 1980–present

 Stewart retired in 1986, and the following year, Johnnetta Betsch Cole became the first Black female president of Spelman College.
 During this time, the college became noted for its commitment to community service and its ties to the local community.
 Cole also led the college's most successful capital campaign; between 1986 and 1996, the college raised $113.8 million, including a $20 million gift from Bill Cosby and his wife, Camille Hanks Cosby, whose daughter graduated from Spelman.
 In honor of this gift, the Cosby Academic Center was constructed.
 In July 2015, the remainder of the funds were returned and an endowed professorship named for the Cosby couple discontinued as allegations of sexual assault by Bill Cosby grew more prominent.

 In 1997, Cole stepped down and Audrey Forbes Manley became Spelman's first alumna president.
-After her retirement, in 2002, Beverly Daniel Tatum, the college's president until 2015, took the post.
+After Manley’s retirement in 2002, Beverly Daniel Tatum served as the college’s president until 2015, when Mary Schmidt Campbell was named the tenth president.
 The campus now comprises 26 buildings on 39 acre in Atlanta.
 In 2011, First Lady Michelle Obama served as the keynote commencement speaker.
 The following year, Oprah Winfrey served as the keynote commencement speaker.

 In 2015, Spelman opened the Wellness Center at Reed Hall, a state-of-the-art recreation center.
 It is host to a multitude of services from an indoor track and cycling room to a teaching kitchen and a multitude of fitness and wellness programs.
-Also in 2015, Mary Schmidt Campbell was named the tenth president of Spelman College.

-In 2017, Spelman's leadership voted to allow transgender women to enroll in the institution.
+In 2017, Spelman's leadership voted to allow transgender women to enroll.
 In 2018, Spelman received $30 million from Spelman trustee Ronda Stryker for the construction of a new state-of-the-art building on campus.
-Stryker's gift is one of the largest single donations from a living donor in Spelman's history.
 Two years later, the college received another significant donation: $40 million from philanthropists Reed Hastings and his wife Patty Quillin to be used as scholarship funds for students enrolled at Spelman.
-Their donation is one of the largest in the history of Spelman and HBCUs.
 In July 2020, Spelman received a notably large undisclosed donation from philanthropist MacKenzie Scott.

 In April 2022, Helene Gayle was named the 11th president of Spelman College.
+In January 2024, Spelman received the largest single donation in its history and one of the largest ever to a HBCU with $100 million given by Spelman trustee Ronda Stryker and her husband, William Johnston.
+Spelman stated that $75 million of the $100 million donation will go towards endowed scholarships for future students, and the remaining $25 million will be used to "develop an academic focus on public policy and democracy, improve student housing and provide flexible funding to meet critical strategic needs."